uh-watermelons/JobMelon/README.md

 3. Install NodeJS server-side packages
 - In the command line, change directory to `../jobmelon/server/`
   - Install all the NodeJS packages needed for this application by typing `npm install`

 4. Install NodeJS client-side packages
 - In the command line, change directory to `../jobmelon/client/`
   - Install all the NodeJS packages needed for this application by typing `npm install`

 5. Start the application
 - In the command line, change directory to `../jobmelon/`
-  - Start the application by typing `npm run start`
+  - Start the application by typing `npm run prod`

 6. Open the application
 - Browse to the application at http://localhost:3000/